American Cutting Edge Blog

 -

-There are some tell-tale signs that you should look at your blades.
+There are some tell-tale signs that you should check your blades.
 Are you seeing irregular wood chips?
 Dull wood chipper blades shred and pull wood apart rather than cutting it.
 This creates poor-quality wood chips and regrinds.

 This type of action puts more stress on the wood chipper engine, causing it to need more energy to force the blade through the wood.
 When more energy is needed to drive the engine, the chipper